semlanghi/kEPLrbook/README.md

 # Future Works

-- [ ] Implement a Retry system during the websocket communication start in order to dockerize everything, since we cannot control the sequentiality of the execution of the 3 servers.
+- [X] Implement a Retry system during the websocket communication start in order to dockerize everything, since we cannot control the sequentiality of the execution of the 3 servers.

+# Docker

+To run the containerized version, just type `docker-compose up` inside the main repository folder.
+This will start 4 docker containers:
+- runtime
+- inputmanager
+- outputmanager
+- notebooks

+In order to access the notebooks, it is sufficient to connect to the browser at `localhost:8888`, no password required.